Hood River County School District

 The Hood River County School District (HRCSD) is a public school district in Hood River County, Oregon, United States that serves the communities of Cascade Locks, Hood River, Odell, Pine Grove, and Parkdale.

 District headquarters are at 1011 Eugene Street in Hood River.
-Rich Polkinghorn is the superintendent.
+Bill Newton is the superintendent.
 Seven people serve on the school board.

 Demographics

 In the 2009 school year, the district had 24 students classified as homeless by the Oregon Department of Education, or 0.6 percent of students in the district.